 - 1. Receipt (one copy) of Permit Application Fee (\$XX). - 2.
 Area map Identify location of project on approved Phase Plan. - 3.
 An Existing Site Plan. - 4.
 A Site Plan showing building footprints, access drives, pedestrian circulation (with connections to existing pedestrian networks), parking areas, and clearing limits. - 5.
 A Grading Plan. - 6.
 A soil erosion control plan for projects over 20,000 square feet of disturbance - 7.
 A copy of the erosion and sediment control permit from the NC Division of Land Resources for projects disturbing one acre of more. - 8.
-A Utility Plan showing how all utilities will be provided to buildings and letters of approval from each applicable utility (one copy of each letter). - A Construction Management Plan, consistent with the University's "Construction Management Guidelines" contained in the August 7, 2001 Addendum, to be approved by the Town Manager prior to commencement of construction, indicating measures to be taken during construction in the following areas: - a.
-Traffic Management Plan: - i.
+A Utility Plan showing how all utilities will be provided to buildings and letters of approval from each applicable utility (one copy of each letter). - 9.
+A Construction Management Plan, consistent with the University's "Construction Management Guidelines" contained in the August 7, 2001 Addendum, to be approved by the Town Manager prior to commencement of construction, indicating measures to be taken during construction in the following areas:

+a.
+Traffic Management Plan:

+- i.
 A traffic management/control plan shall be submitted which will provide for the safe and orderly movement of motorized and non-motorized vehicles on any public streets (maintained and operated by the Town or the NCDOT) on which normal traffic flow will be disrupted (lane closures, street closures, etc.) during construction, including a detour plan as may be necessary. - ii.
 The submittal of a Site Development Plan shall include a construction traffic routing map that identifies the local street network that will be impacted by construction traffic associated with this proposed addition.
 The routing plan shall minimize, and where practical, prohibit construction traffic on local streets.
 The plan shall also provide for the safe and continued use of bicycle and pedestrian corridors during construction. - iii.
 The Traffic management plan shall be prepared in accordance with the latest version of Manual on Uniform Traffic Control Devices (MUTCD) and applicable NCDOT Standards. - iv.
-All signs shall be made of high retro-reflectivity material and, if night time closures are necessary, signs shall include beacons. - v.
-The traffic management plan shall be sealed by a Professional Engineer licensed in the State of North Carolina.
+All signs shall be made of high retro-reflectivity material and, if night time closures are necessary, signs shall include beacons.